 Our newly formed Venture Crew will be going on it’s first camping outing in June.
 They will be going to ScoutQuest 100, which is our council’s encampment in a local urban park to celebrate the BSA centennial.
-Since this encampment is for Webelos, Boy Scouts, and Venturers with other Cub Scouts coming for daytime activities, it will be a huge event.
+Since this encampment is for Webelos, Scouts BSA, and Venturers with other Cub Scouts coming for daytime activities, it will be a huge event.
 The Crew is really looking forward to it.

 Camping with a coed Scouting unit presents its own set of concerns and challenges.
 When you have young men and women who also happen to be teenagers participating in overnight activities it is really important to lay down some rules and make sure everyone sticks with them.

 We have a Code of Conduct for our Crew.
 We also have a set of rules explicitly addressing coed behavior.
 We have talked these over with the officers and they have agreed to them.
 In reality, some of these rules are non-negotiable due to BSA Youth Protection rules, so it is good that they didn’t object. 🙂 Some of the rules are designed to make sure everyone feels comfortable in the group.